 You must write a complete property listing that will grab your prospective tenant’s attention.
 You must also make sure that your property listing reaches the right audience.

-In this article, you’ll learn some useful tips for writing a good property listing.
+In this article provided by this Los Angeles property management company, you’ll learn some useful tips for writing a good property listing.

 1. Determine Your Target Audience